arashsyh/siddhi-python/README.md

 just build and run the provided dockerized implementation.

 __What is the difference with the official Pysiddhi Library?__
-Pysiddhi as the official library for Siddhi in Python, but needs lots of configuration to have a successful connection with the core of Siddhi.
+Pysiddhi is the official library for Siddhi in Python, but needs lots of configuration to have a successful connection with the core of Siddhi.
 Using this repo Pysiddhi connects to the core of Siddhi without any further configuration.